adopted-ember-addons/ember-cli-sass/README.md

 });
 ```

-- `.includePaths`: an array of include paths
+- `includePaths`: an array of include paths
-- `.sourceMap`: controls whether to generate sourceMaps, defaults to `true` in development.
+- `sourceMap`: controls whether to generate sourceMaps, defaults to `true` in development.
 The sourceMap file will be saved to `options.outputFile + '.map'`
-- `.extension`: optionally specify the file extension for the input files.
-If not specified then the filesystem is checked for the existence of an `scss` or `sass` file.
-Please note that, at this point in time, you must specify this option when using ember-cli-sass inside an addon
+- `extension`: optionally specify the file extension for the input files.
+If not specified then the filesystem is checked for the existence of an `scss` or `sass` file
 - See [broccoli-sass-source-maps](https://github.com/joliss/broccoli-sass-source-maps) for a list of other supported options.

 ### Processing multiple files